Microwave Cooking for One by Marie T Smith

 Potatoes are high in vitamin C, fat-free, cholesterol-free and are an excellent source of fiber with the skins on.
 In addition to also being delicious, potatoes are easily prepared in the microwave!

-If you're a big fan of potatoes, you will enjoy a visit to The Healthy Potato for some quick and easy meal solutions using potatoes.
+If you're a big fan of potatoes, you will enjoy a visit to Potatoes Goodness Unearthed for some quick and easy meal solutions using potatoes.
 This site from the United States Potato Board is chock full of recipes and nutritional information about potatoes.
-From fun trivia to information about potato varieties and storage information, your "Potato Primer 101," will teach you things like:
+From fun trivia to information about potato varieties and storage information, you will learn things like:

 • Potatoes come in many different colors: red, blue, purple and yellow.